Advanced Placement at Sandy Creek High School

 STEP 2: Application Form

-Be sure to submit one application for each AP course.
-The application deadline is Sunday, January 20, at 8:00 P.M.
+Please submit one application for AP Human Geography (this application is only for current 8th graders).
+The application deadline is Wednesday, March 4, at 8:00 P.M.

 Why take AP Classes?